This post is about how to build a growth-focused SaaS SEO strategy.

 Bringing it All Together: Creating an SEO Content Map

-From this process of analysis and research, you should have a big list of keywords that fall somewhere along the buyer’s journey.
+Following this process of analysis and research, you should have a long list of keywords that fall somewhere along the buyer’s journey.

 So, now what?